nakkht/logr/README.md

 ### Demo

-Demo project can be access by opening Demo.workspace project in Demo subfolder.
+Demo project can be access by opening Demo.workspace in Demo subfolder.

 ### Author
 * [Paulius Gudonis](pg@neqsoft.com)